danielabar/meblog/src/markdown/how-to-navigate-back-and-forth-in-vscode.md

 ---
-title: "How to Navigate Back and Forth in VS Code"
+title: "Navigate Back & Forth in VS Code"
 featuredImage: "../images/back-forth-pablo-garcia-saldana-lPQIndZz8Mo-unsplash.jpg"
 description: "How to Navigate Back and Forth in VS Code"
 date: "2019-08-18"